-THE ESTIMATED NUMBER OF DAYS FOR TRIAL IS\\\\\.
-ANY CONFLICTS WITH THIS TRIAL DATE MUST BE SUBMITTED IN WRITING TO THE TRIAL JUDGE IMMEDIATELY UPON RECEIPT OF THIS CASE MANAGEMENT ORDER.
+THIS T STIMATED NUMBER OF DAYS FOR TRIAL IS ANY CONFLICTS WITH RIAL DATE MUST BE SUBMITTED IN WRITING TO THE TRIAL JUDGE IMMEL DIATELY UPON RECEIPT OF THIS CASE MANAGEMENT ORDER.
 B. Pretrial.
-The pretrial conference is set on:\\\\\, at 9:00 \\\\, a.m., in : \\\\, Mississippi, before United States
+The pretrial conference is set on:, at 9:00, a.m. , in : , Mississippi, before United States (District/Magistrate) Judge

-(District/Magistrate) Judge\\\\\.

-- C. Discovery.
-All discovery must be completed by: \\\\\\. - D. Amendments.
-Motions for joinder of parties or amendments to the pleadings must be filed by: \\\\\. - E. Experts.
-The parties' experts must be designated by the following dates: - 1.
-Plaintiff(s): \\\\\\. - 2.
-Defendant(s):\\\\\\. - 8.
+C. Discovery.
+All discovery must be completed by: D. Amendments.
+Motions for joinder of parties or amendments to the pleadings must be filed by: E. Experts.
+The parties' experts must be designated by the following dates: 1.
+Plaintiff(s): 2.
+Defendant(s): 8.
 MOTIONS.
-All dispositive motions and Daubert-type motions challenging another party's expert must be filed by: \\\\.
-The deadline for motions in limine is twenty-one days before the pretrial conference; the deadline for responses is fourteeen days before the pretrial conference.

-9. SETTLEMENT CONFERENCE.

-- $\Box$ (No Setting at this time) - A SETTLEMENT CONFERENCE is set on: \\\\\, at \\\\\, in \\\\\\, Mississippi, before United States (District / Magistrate) Judge \\\\\. - AN ADDITIONAL SETTLEMENT CONFERENCE is set on: \\\\\\, at \\\\\, in \\\\\\, Mississippi, before United States (District/Magistrate) Judge \\\\\\.

-Seven (7) days before the settlement conference, the parties must submit via e-mail to the magistrate judge's chambers an updated CONFIDENTIAL SETTLEMENT
+All dispositive motions and Daubert-type motions challenging another party's expert must be filed by:The deadline for motions in limine is 21 days before the pretrial conference; the deadline for responses is 14 days before the pretrial conference.
+9. SETTLEMENT CONFERENCE. □ (No Setting at this time) A SETTLEMENT CONFERENCE is set on:, at, in, Mississippi, before United States (District / Magistrate) Judge ☐ AN ADDITIONAL SETTLEMENT CONFERENCE is set on: , at, in, Mississippi, before United States (District/Magistrate) Judge Seven days before the settlement conference, the parties must submit via e-mail to the magistrate judge's chambers an updated CONFIDENTIAL SETTLEMENT MEMORANDUM.

-MEMORANDUM.
 All parties are required to be present at the conference unless excused by the Court.
-If a party believes the scheduled settlement conference would not be productive and should be cancelled, the party is directed to inform the Court via e-mail of the grounds for their belief at least seven (7) days prior to the conference.
-10. REPORT REGARDING ADR.
+If a party believes the scheduled settlement conference would not be productive and should be cancelled, the party is directed to inform the Court via e-mail of the grounds for their belief at least 7 days prior to the conference.

+10 O. REPORT REGARDING ADR.
 On or before (7 days before FPTC) , the parties must report to the undersigned all ADR efforts they have undertaken to comply with the Local Rules or provide sufficient facts to support a finding of just cause for failure to comply.
 See L.U.
 CIV.
 R.83.7(f)(3).
+So Order ED: DATE United States (District/Magistrate) Judge